gtsagkatakis/GRSS2023_Classification_Denoising_tutorial/README.md

 This repository contains a hands-on, easy-to-follow tutorial that provides an introduction to using Deep Learning techniques for Remote Sensing Image Classification and Denoising.

-The code explores different deep learning architectures, from Convolutional Neural Networks (CNNs) to U-NETs, and demonstrates how these can be applied to the two tasks in color images from the UCMerced dataset.
+The code explores various deep learning architectures, from Convolutional Neural Networks (CNNs) to U-NETs and demonstrates how these can be applied to the two tasks in RGB images from the UCMerced dataset.

 ## Tutorial slides
 [Session 1](https://github.com/gtsagkatakis/GRSS2023_Classification_Denoising_tutorial/blob/main/Session%201%20Final.pdf)